 Here’s a history lesson.

-In Biblical times, King King Solomon’s temple entry doors were made of Olive-wood, as were many entry doors of the past.
-In India, there are ancient doors made out of stone that were creatively designed with stone pivots to swing open.
+In Biblical times, King Solomon’s temple entry doors were made of olive-wood, as were many entry doors of the past.
+In India, there are ancient doors made out of stone, creatively designed with stone pivots to swing open.

 As time progressed and advancements were made, the Romans used their creative architectural minds to create more advanced doors.
 These doors were usually made out of bronze and included the use of single, double, sliding, and folding doors.

-During the 12th and 13th century in medieval times, “The Symbol At Your Door” was significant.
-Differing seals could stand for reputation, prestige, status and wealth.
+During the 12th and 13th centuries in medieval times, “The Symbol At Your Door” was significant.
+Differing seals could stand for reputation, prestige, status, and wealth.
 These doors were created from whatever material was available in the region; copper and bronze were integral materials for medieval architecture — the base material for doors were mainly strong oak.

 Craftsmanship was at it’s finest in the 16th and 17th century, in a time period known as the renaissance.
 This era was considered the bridge between the Middle Ages and modern history.
 A time when intellectual pursuits prevailed and art techniques were refined by masters like Michelangelo and Da Vinci.
 Classical Greek designs were incorporated into cathedrals and monuments to bring forth a new realism in sculpture and craftsmanship.

 As religion reigned supreme during the renaissance.
 The finest French doors were first created for cathedrals and were characterized by their Gothic details, coats of arms, and/or royal and period motifs.
-Many French doors were primarily carved from fine ceder wood.
-The most majestic doors had high canopies and double range of niches ( classical architecture reduced in size, retaining the half-dome) with figures.
+Many French doors were primarily carved from fine cedarwood.
+The most majestic doors had high canopies and a double range of niches ( classical architecture reduced in size, retaining the half-dome) with figures.